NativeScript/docs-v7/getting-started/chapter-6.md

 </Page.actionBar>
 ```

 With the ActionBar in place, let's look at how to customize its look with some native iOS APIs.
-Open `app/views/login/login.js` and paste the following code in the `exports.load()` function, directly after the `var page = args.object;` assignment:
+Open `app/views/login/login.js` and paste the following code in the `exports.loaded()` function, directly after the `var page = args.object;` assignment:

 ``` JavaScript
 if (page.ios) {